 - Remove the saucepan from the stove and set it aside.

 - Add the crushed Marie Biscuits to the chocolate mixture and mix well.

-- Transfer the mixture to the baking tray lined with a Wizbake sheet and cover the mixture with the 2nd Wizbake sheet (see photo’s below).
+- Transfer the mixture to the baking tray lined with a baking paper.

-- Place the baking tray in the fridge until set – about 1 hour.
+- Cover he baking tray with cling wrap and refridgerate until set – about 1 hour.

-- Cut the brownies into squares or fingers or use a cookie cutter and cut out shapes.
+- Slide the baking paper onto a work surface and cut the brownies into squares or fingers.
+Alternatively, use a cookie cutter and cut out shapes.

-- Chop the leftovers up finely and use in dessert (see the recipe for Pear, Almond & Chocolate Parcel).
+- Chop the leftovers up finely and use it as a topping or filling in dessert (see the recipe for Pear & Chocolate Puff Pastry Parcel).

 - Store in an airtight container for 1 week.

-- The mixture can also be transferred to a bread pan lined with baking paper and cut into slices (see photo below).
+- The mixture can also be transferred to a bread pan lined with baking paper and cut into slices.

 - The egg can be left out for a similar result.